aotanezz/poli179-final-otanez/README.md

 Kozlowski, A. C., Taddy, M., & Evans, J. A. (2019).
 The Geometry of Culture: Analyzing the Meanings of Class through Word Embeddings.
 American Sociological Review, 84(5), 905-949. https://doi.org/10.1177/0003122419877135

+### Code
+Jacob Murel.
+Train an LDA topic model for text analysis in Python. https://developer.ibm.com/tutorials/awb-lda-topic-modeling-text-analysis-python/

+How to Compare LDA Models. https://radimrehurek.com/gensim/auto_examples/howtos/run_compare_lda.html#:~:text=You%20can%20do%20this%20by%20constructing%20a%20matrix%20with%20the%20difference.&text=Looking%20at%20this%20matrix%2C%20you,the%20topics'%20intersection%20and%20difference.